 Have you and your feline bestie fallen into a bit of a rut?

-It happens to the best of us, but don’t fret.
+It happens to the best of us, but don't fret pet parents.
+Sometimes it's hard to figure out how to keep cats busy, especially since they march to the beat of their own dummer.
 Here are five easy ways to make life more stimulating for your favorite kitty.

 1. Use dinnertime as a way to engage your cat's natural predatory instincts.

 "We control everything for them, including when they eat, which creates additional stress...Hiding food puzzles around the house is a much better alternative for general wellbeing."

 Start your cat off with a beginner level puzzle, meaning one that has openings so they can see and smell the food inside.
 To prevent your house cat from getting bored, gradually increase the difficulty level of the puzzles in order to make solving them more rewarding.
 Using their hunting instincts will also help curb feline obesity.

 2. Make playtime a multi-sensory experience.

 Cats get bored easily, so it's important to mix things up from time to time.
 The ol' mouse-on-a-string game is a favorite for many of our furry friends, but, like anything, it gets old after a while.
 Fortunately, there's an easy way to spice it up: add scent!

 "People forget that cats require olfactory enrichment in their lives...Try using herbs other than catnip like valerian root, dried honeysuckle, or silver vine, which is the Japanese version of catnip."

 Take an old toy your cat has lost interest in, put it in a paper bag with some herbs, and shake it up.
 For an extra spicy kick, let the toy sit in the bag for a while.
 Then, remove the cat toy from the bag and present it to your cat.
 Remember to put the toy away when your cat is done playing with it, rather than letting it sit out.
 This will keep the toy novel each time it comes out.